-Figure 12-10 compares the weekly average number of active or approved outages for which information was available to market participants prior to the close of the day-ahead market with the outages that actually occurred during the operating day.
-Figure 12-4 shows a sharp quarterly increase of outages that are visible to market participants but do not occur, indicated by the lighter blue line in the last 2 weeks of June, September, December, and March beginning in 2017.
-In the second half of 2024, there was an increase in the number of outages shown to market participants in eDART, but many of these outages did not actually occur.
-It is not clear why PJM is including an increased number of outages in eDART when those outages did not actually occur.
+Figure 12-10 compares the weekly average number of active or approved outages for which information was visible to market participants through eDART prior to the close of the day-ahead market with the outages that actually occurred in the real time market during the operating day.
+Figure 12-10 shows the number of outages visible to market participants in eDART, but not actually occurring in the real time market, varies from less than 10 to over 100 in any given week.